 Basically, there is a group of special angles that we use more than other angles in trigonometry.
 When you are trying to grasp the idea of a unit circle and you want to use it correctly, you should also memorize the special angles due to their frequent use.
 Special angles include; π, π/2, π/3, π/4 & π/6.

 Here are Free Unit Circle Chart Templates in MS Word Format to help you prepare your own Unit Circle Charts.

 Unit Circle Chart Templates – PDF

 Here are Free Unit Circle Chart Templates in PDF Format to help you prepare your own Unit Circle Charts.

 Common Uses and Applications of Unit Circle Charts:

-Trigonometry and its common components can appear complex and boring and you might think that even if you learnt all of these problems and equations in high school, you will never find a real life scenario to use them; there are surprising situations where trigonometry can provide extraordinary help.
+Trigonometry and its common components can appear complex and boring and you might think that even if you learned all of these problems and equations in high school, you will never find a real-life scenario to use them; there are surprising situations where trigonometry can provide extraordinary help.
 Below are some common applications and uses of unit circles.

 Measuring the Height of a Building: